 - In a small saucepan on medium-high heat, heat the sugar and water.
 Stir continuously until the temperature is around 200° Fahrenheit on a candy thermometer.

 - Keeping the sugar water mixture on the heat, combine the 90-gram portion of egg whites with a pinch of sugar in the bowl of a stand mixer.
 Beat on medium-low speed until foamy soft peaks form.
 Heat the sugar water mixture to 248° Fahrenheit.
 If soft peaks happen before the syrup reaches 248° Fahrenheit temperature, reduce the speed to low to keep the whites moving.

 - Once the syrup reaches 248° Fahrenheit (it may take a while, but it will get there!), immediately remove from heat.
 Increase the mixer speed to medium and pour the syrup down the side of the bowl in a slow drizzle until fully incorporated.

-- Use a spatula to gently fold one third of the meringue mixture into the almond mixture.
+- Use a spatula to gently fold one-third of the meringue mixture into the almond mixture.
 In three more additions, gently fold in the remaining meringue.
-You may not need all of the meringue, so add it gradually.
+You may not need all of the meringue, so gradually at it in.
 The perfect consistency will be smooth and run off the spatula in thick ribbons (photo here).

 - Add the batter to a pastry bag fitted with an extra large round piping tip.
 Hold the bag perpendicular to the baking sheet about 1/2-inch above the surface of the pan.
 Steadily pipe rounds about 11/4- to 1 1/2-inches in diameter into the circles you traced.